OCR-D/spec/ocrd_tool.md

         executable:
           description: The name of the CLI executable in $PATH
           type: string
-        parameterSchema:
+        parameters:
-          description: JSON Schema for the parameters.json file
+          description: Object describing the parameters of a tool.
+Keys are parameter names, values sub-schemas.
           type: object
         description:
           description: Concise description what the tool does